-For admissibility of amendments in the limitation procedure, reference is made to D-X.
+For admissibility of amendments in the limitation procedure, reference is made to D-X, 4, and D-X, 10.

-5. Amendments required by Rule 62a and/or Rule 63
+5. Amendments required by a limitation of the search under Rule 62a and/or Rule 63

 Where the search was limited to certain subject-matter by application of Rule 63 (see B-VIII, 3.1 and 3.2), the claims must be amended in such a way as to remove the unsearched subject-matter and the description adapted accordingly.